anbardirir/net-mgmt-scripts_Python2/README.md

-# net-mgmt-scripts
+# netwk-automation-scripts
-Network Management Scripts
+Network Automation Scripts
 Disclaimer
 I am network engineer by trade thats trying to make use of a programming language to make useful scripts.
 Should you want to test them, I would recommend trying them in a lab environment.